chadallison/tsbfl25/README.md

 ### Wins When Projected to Lose

+- Eric: 1 win when projected to lose
+- JP: 1 win when projected to lose
 - Adam: 0 wins when projected to lose
 - Andrew: 0 wins when projected to lose
 - Chad: 0 wins when projected to lose
 - David: 0 wins when projected to lose
-- Eric: 0 wins when projected to lose
 - Hank: 0 wins when projected to lose
 - Isaac: 0 wins when projected to lose
-- JP: 0 wins when projected to lose
 - Josh: 0 wins when projected to lose
 - Matthew: 0 wins when projected to lose